itsmereal/edd-readme/enfold-tweaks/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Improvement: Activation and Deactivation improved
+* Removed ALB Debug toggle as it is already provided by Enfold from v5.6

 = 1.0.2 =
-* Fix: Plugin updater issue.
+* Fix: Upgrade issue.
-* Added: Ability to use plugin if child theme is not active.
+* Added: Ability to use the plugin if child theme is not active.

 = 1.0.1 =
 * Fix: Modern header banner settings.